thebards/Open-AI-Plus-Protocol/README.md

 Keeps track of protocol Epochs.
 Epochs are configured to be a certain block length, which is configurable by The Governor.

-## Controller
+## BardsHub

-The Controller is a contract that has a registry of all protocol contract addresses.
+The BardsHub is a contract that has a registry of all protocol contract addresses.
 It also is the owner of all the contracts.
-The owner of the Controller is The Governor, which makes The Governor the address that can configure the whole protocol.
+The owner of the BardsHub is The Governor, which makes The Governor the address that can configure the whole protocol.
 The Governor is The Bards Council.

 ## Rewards Manager